 Engaging Math and Science Students in Engineering Design

-Endorsed by the American Society for Engineering Education, this year-long, professional development course offers 12 months of coaching and support for teachers aiming to integrate engineering design in their classrooms.
-Initiated by a week-long, in-person workshop, this program will assist teachers in gaining the knowledge and confidence needed to implement engineering design challenges that inspire their students to apply math and science concepts to solve real-world problems.
+Endorsed by the American Society for Engineering Education, this year-long, professional development course offers nine months of coaching and support for teachers aiming to integrate engineering design in their classrooms.
+Initiated by a week-long, in-person workshop facilitated by biology, physical science, and math teachers with experience in using engineering successfully, this program will assist teachers in gaining the knowledge and confidence needed to implement engineering design challenges that inspire their students to apply math and science concepts and solve real-world problems.

-- Experience the engineering design process and develop a framework for your classroom
+- Experience content-infused engineering design challenges and develop an NGSS-practices aligned framework for the engineering design process for your classroom

 - Learn how to encourage engineering mindsets in students

 - Discuss the differences between engineering design facilitation and traditional math and science instruction

 - Prepare for NGSS implementation of engineering-integration instruction by designing and peer teaching your own content-integrated engineering design lessons

 Teachers will receive nine months of coaching that is initiated by a week-long, in-person workshop.

 - Define community norms and set personal goals